mihuasi/moodle-mod_goodhabits/README.md

 - Student users have control over their own review preferences.
 - A help feature guides new users through the process from setting up habits to answering questions.
 After they complete a single set of questions, there is a general how-to guide.

+## 2.2.1 Notes
+- Improve review
+- Allow review of historical data belonging to other users

 ## 2.1.2 Notes
 - Add historical data feature